wso2/docs-ei/en/micro-integrator/docs/develop/integration-development-kickstart.md

 ## Invoke the Healthcare service

-There are two ways to invoke the service:
+You can use the HTTP client in WSO2 Integration Studio or any other external client.

 ### Option 1: Using WSO2 Integration Studio

 Let's invoke the API from the embedded <b>HTTP Client</b> of WSO2 Integration Studio as follows:

-1. Open the <b>HTTP Client</b> of WSO2 Integration Studio.
+1. Open the <b>HTTP Client</b> of WSO2 Integration Studio:

     !!!
 Tip
         If you don't see the <b>HTTP Client</b> tab, go to <b>Window -> Show View - Other</b> and select <b>HTTP Client</b> to enable the client tab.